OWASP Top 10 - Broken Access Control

 What is OWASP?

-The Open Web Application Security Project, or OWASP for short, is an international non-profit organization dedicated to the security of web applications.
-OWASP's work includes several free projects that address everything from development and testing to the secure operation of web applications.
-Probably their best known project: The OWASP Top 10.
+The Open Web Application Security Project, OWASP for short, is an international non-profit organization that promotes the security of web applications.
+The work of the OWASP includes several free projects, which deal with the development and testing to the secure operation of web applications.
+Probably your most famous project: The OWASP Top 10.

 The OWASP Top 10

-OWASP periodically publishes an updated list of the ten most critical security risks for web applications.
-The last update was in 2021.
+OWASP periodically publishes an updated list of the Top ten security risks for web applications.
+The last Update took place in 2021.

-OWASP itself describes the Top 10 as an "awareness document" and only as the minimum in terms of security, which should go hand in hand with web applications.
-For a first introduction to the topic of security in web applications, however, the TOP 10 are just right.
-However, if you want to delve deeper into the topic, you should refer to the OWASP Web Security Testing Guide (WSTG) or OWASP Application Security Verification Standard (ASVS) projects, depending on the use case, as these cover the topics in greater depth.
+OWASP itself describes the top 10 as an “awareness document” and only the minimum in terms of security that should accompany web applications.
+For a first introduction to the topic of security in web applications, the TOP 10 are just right.
+However, if you delve deeper into the topic, you should focus on the projects depending on the application OWASP Web Security Testing Guide (WSTG) or OWASP Application Security Verification Standard (ASVS) as they deal with the topics in more depth.

-At the top of the OWASP Top 10 is Broken Access Control, which we address theoretically and practically in this post.
+At the top of the OWASP Top 10 is the Broken Access Control, which we deal with theoretically and practically in this article.

 How secure is your web application?